 Who is Dr. Mae Jemison?

-Her interest in science blossomed in school, and after graduating high school in 1973, she became a student at Stanford University with a goal of obtaining a degree in biochemical engineering.
-Mae then obtained her M.D. in 1981 and worked as a general practitioner and Peace Corps medical officer for Sierra Leone and Liberia while performing medical research.
+Her interest in science blossomed in school.
+After graduating high school in 1973, she became a student at Stanford University to obtain a degree in biochemical engineering.
+She obtained her MD in 1981 and worked as a general practitioner and Peace Corps medical officer for Sierra Leone and Liberia while performing medical research.

-In 1985, Dr. Mae Jemison applied for NASA’s astronaut training program and was eventually accepted.
+NASA accepted Dr. Jemison into their astronaut training program in 1985.
 She was one of seven astronauts aboard the Endeavour space shuttle on mission STS47.
 During her time in space, she documented the effects of weightlessness and motion sickness.

 5 Facts About Dr. Mae Jemison